-The role of credit applications in the credit and collections process was explained in an NACM teleconference Sept.
+The role of credit applications in the credit and collections process was explained in a CMA teleconference Sept.
 11, 2006, entitled, “Credit Applications Are Important Documents.”
 The presenter was Lynnette Warman of the Dallas-based law firm of Jenkens & Gilchrist.

 Warman said that the credit application might serve several functions such as gathering pertinent company information, establishing a security interest, securing personal of corporate guarantees and establishing credit terms.
 “It’s important to get all the information you need from your customer,” Warman added; and advised getting the credit application completed with all the information it requests.